-Plan for the development of the software needed for the product or service of your business idea.
-For a good implementation plan, you need to "go under the hood" and consider what different software parts (functionality, components) that the software should consist of, the dependencies between these, how the software should be designed, tested etc. Identifying specific tasks and activities, increases the chances of making realistic estimates of the cost, resources and lead time needed to develop the software, and thus reduce the risk of unpleasant surprises.
+Plan for the development of the software needed for the product or service of your business idea, and thereby identify the total lead time and amount of resources required to realise your business model.
+For a realistic implementation plan, you need to "go under the hood" and consider what different software parts (functionality, components) that the software should consist of, the dependencies between these, how the software should be designed, tested etc. Identifying specific tasks and activities, increases the chances of making realistic estimates of the cost, resources and lead time needed to develop the software, and thus reduce the risk of unpleasant surprises.

-The report is to contain
+The report is to contain:

-- a description of your implementation plan (in Section 5), - the underlying system anatomy (Taxén), - a resource list, i.e. an overview of the needed human resources per resource category and time period (resursbehovsplan Tonnquist), and - a visualised time plan / tidsplan, e.g. as a Gantt chart that shows all necessary activities (what is to be done), resourced (who does what) and placed in time (when are things done; start/end date).
+- total lead time and amount of resources required to implement the software for your business model based on a description of your implementation plan (in Section 5), - the underlying system anatomy (Taxén) (upon which the implementation plan is based), - a resource list, i.e. an overview of the needed human resources per resource category and time period (resursbehovsplan Tonnquist), and - a visualised time plan / tidsplan, e.g. as a Gantt chart that shows all necessary activities (what is to be done), resourced (who does what) and placed in time (when are things done; start/end date).
 The visualised plan must show the dependencies between task/activities (to enable later analysis of the impact of changes to the plan.)